FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 ---
 title: Using LwM2M with Node-RED
-subtitle: A Step-by-Step Guide to Using LwM2M with Node-RED
+subtitle: A Step-by-Step Guide to Integrating LwM2M with Node-RED for IoT Device Management
-description: Discover how to integrate LwM2M, the Lightweight Machine-to-Machine protocol, with Node-RED to manage IoT devices effectively.
-This guide covers everything from configuring LwM2M nodes to reading and writing data and executing commands remotely, ensuring you can easily optimize your device management.
+description: Learn how to integrate LwM2M with Node-RED for effective IoT device management.
+This guide covers setup, data handling, and remote commands.
 date: 2024-08-15
 authors: ["sumit-shinde"]
 image: /blog/2024/08/images/using-lwm2m-with-node-red.png